 Tech Industry Overview

-All year long, Tech has held the #1 spot as the highest spending industry on YouTube influencer marketing with a grand total IMV of $336.4M.
-Let’s take a look at how the year panned out for brands in the technology space.
+Throughout the year, Tech has held the top spot as the highest spending industry on YouTube influencer marketing with a total IMV of $195.2M.
+Now, we will take a look at how the 2021 looked for brands in the technology space.

-Tech was able to reach 17 billion users with their 7,396 sponsored videos.
-That equates to an average reach of nearly 3.3M per video.
+Tech was able to reach nearly 14 billion users with exactly 6,619 sponsored videos.
+That equates to an average reach of over 3.3M per video.

-Our top industry spender accounts for one third of the total IMV on YouTube in 2020.
-If you are a brand or marketer in the Tech space and haven’t been spending on influencer marketing, you are really missing out.
+Our top industry spender accounts for nearly one third of the total IMV on YouTube in 2021, just as it did in 2020.
+Brands in the Tech space and have been consistently investing in influencer marketing, and it is clearly missing out.